• Skip to primary navigation

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-One: Melt the peanut butter, golden syrup, and demerara sugar together in a pan on a low heat.
+One: Melt the peanut butter, golden syrup, and demerara sugar together in a pan on a low heat on the hob.

 Two: Stir in the oats and vanilla extract and mix to combine.